jeffersonnnn/ZEclipse/DOCUMENTATION.md

 ### Multi-Hop Architecture and Anonymization Process

-Each transfer in BlackoutSOL traverses 4 sequential hops, with each hop implementing the following execution logic:
+Each transfer in ZEclipse traverses 4 sequential hops, with each hop implementing the following execution logic:

 1. **State Validation**: Verify the current hop state and ensure it's ready for processing
 2. **Proof Verification**: Use HyperPlonk to verify the cryptographic proof for this hop